In Penal Code 182 PC, the California crime of conspiracy is defined as a scenario where:

-- agreeing to set a person’s car on fire and a party buys gasoline to start the fire.
+- agreeing to set a person’s car on fire and then buying gasoline to start the fire

 A defendant can fight a conspiracy charge with a legal defense.
 A few common defenses are: